 Health Clearance Form (Download)

 The Campus Health Center is an approved family planning facility for the state Department of Health, offering low-cost pap tests, birth control options information and administration, pregnancy testing, and prevention and treatment of sexually transmitted diseases.
-Also provided are physical examinations for school, sports, Department of Transportation, Coast Guard, and others, as well as vaccinations, TB testing and clearance, and smoking cessation programs.
+Also provided are physical examinations for school, sports, Coast Guard, Nursing and Dental Program students, and others.
+The UHMC Health Center provides vaccinations and TB testing.
 Preference is give to those with appointments.
 Call 808-984-3493.

 The University of Hawaii Maui College Campus Health Center provides: